Find out what is happening in Pocklington and Market Weighton this week

 Pocklington

-Arts Centre: Americana Music Award nominee Courtney Marie Andrews returns with her new album ‘May Your Kindness Remain’ in what will be her only Northern UK tour date of 2018.
+Arts Centre: Americana Music Award nominee Courtney Marie Andrews returns with her new album ‘May Your Kindness Remain’ in her only Northern UK tour date of 2018.
 Visit www.pocklingtonartscentre.co.uk or call 01759 301547.

 8 December